microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/tempdb/readme.md

 ## Setup the exercise

-1. Configure perfmon to track SQL Server **SQL Statistics:SQL Statistics/Batch requests/sec** (set Scale to 0.1) and **SQL Server:Wait Statistics/Page latch waits/Waits started per second**.
+1. Configure perfmon to track SQL Server **SQL Statistics:SQL Statistics/Batch requests/sec** (set Scale to 0.1) and **SQL Server:Wait Statistics/Page latch waits/Waits started per second** (set scale to 0.01).
 1. Execute the script **findtempdbfiles.sql** and save the output.
 A script is provided for the end of this exercise to restore back your tempdb file settings.
 1. Start SQL Server in minimal mode using the command script **startsqlminimal.cmd**
 1. Execute the command script **modifytempdbfiles.cmd**.
 This will execute the SQL script **modifytempdbfiles.sql** to expand the log to 200Mb (avoid any autogrow) and remove all tempdb files other than 1.
 If you have more than 4 tempdb files you need to edit this script to remove all of them except for tempdev.